Electrical Construction Apprentice

 After the Northwood Tech Electrical Construction Apprentice Program

-Upon completion of the apprenticeship, you will receive a Completion Credential from the Department of Workforce Development Bureau of Apprenticeship Standards.
+Upon completion of the apprenticeship, you will receive a Certificate of Apprenticeship Completion issued by the Department of Workforce Development - Bureau of Apprenticeship Standards (DWD-BAS).

 Professional Licensure and/or Certification Information